-- 1. Attach the nozzle adapter to a standard garden hose connected to a water supply. - 2.
-Move the tractor to an area within reach of the hose where the dispersal of wet grass clippings is acceptable.
-Disengage the PTO, engage the parking brake and stop the engine.

-- # -- Perform more often in dry conditions and when mulching. - Pull back the lock collar (a) of the nozzle adapter (b) and push the nozzle adapter onto the deck wash nozzle (c).
-Release the lock collar to lock the nozzle adapter on the deck wash nozzle (Figure 29).
+- Attach the nozzle adapter to a standard garden hose connected to a water supply. - Move the tractor to an area within reach of the hose where the dispersal of wet grass clippings is acceptable.
+Disengage the PTO, engage the parking brake and stop the engine. - Pull back the lock collar (a) of the nozzle adapter (b) and push the nozzle adapter onto the deck wash nozzle (c).
+Release the lock collar to lock the nozzle adapter on the deck wash nozzle.
+See Figure 30.